elephantscale/es-training-new/machine-learning/slides/About-Machine-Learning-Class.md

     - **'Top-Down' learning**
     - **Learn** fundamentals of ML
     - And **implement** them in an ML environment
-    - Then you can drill into details / Math theory behind the algorithm at your leisure

 * Beyond the scope
     - Deep Math / Stats coverage